• Skip to primary navigation

 • 1 teaspoon vanilla extract

-• 2 tablespoons unsweetened cocoa powder (dutch processed if possible)
+• 2 tablespoons unsweetened cocoa powder dutch-process if possible

 • 1/4 teaspoon sea salt